richwynmorris/RB120/notes/classes_and_objects.md

 ## What are the two 'traits' that a class defines for an object?
 How do they impact the object?

 The two 'traits' that a class defines for an object are its behaviours and its states.
 This means that every time an object is instantiated from the at class, it automatically recieves these traits.
 Behaviours refer to what an object can do and the operations it can perform.
 'States' allow us to track the object's attributes and values.

+## How do you return the object_id and it's data?
+You return the object id and any data associated with it by calling self within an instance method.
+This returns the object and it's data.